CleanSurvival: Automated data preprocessing for time-to-event models using reinforcement learning: Background

 Table~\ref{tbl-automl-features} compares the features of various AutoML solutions.
-Of frameworks offering automated data cleaning, DataRobot is proprietary, commercial platform and only appears to offer time-to-event modelling via a `hack' of converting the task to a classification problem via discretization (see e.g. \cite{craig_survival_2021}).
-Google AutoML Tables, Amazon SageMaker Autopilot and Azure ML can perform different preprocessing steps but they are not always tailored to survival analysis and these are all proprietary tools \cite{nayak_sagemaker_2024}.
-Big ML, that performs decision tree-based optimization, performs preprocessing but no survival analysis \cite{noauthor_features_nodate}.
-MLJAR and AutoGluon both use stack ensembling, perform most of the preprocessing steps needed but do not suppost survival analysis \cite{noauthor_mljar_nodate,noauthor_survival_nodate}.
-Meanwhile, PyCaret can perform preprocessing and survival analysis as well but only to an extent.
-It can do mortality predictions but needs external tools for further survival analysis \cite{noauthor_pysurvival_nodate}.
-Likewise, H2O.ai can run Cox proportional hazards models \cite{noauthor_cox_nodate} as a fixed model, but not via its AutoML interface as it requies advanced platforms for the same.
+Of frameworks offering automated data cleaning, DataRobot is a proprietary, commercial platform that models time-to-event data by converting the task into a classification problem via time discretisation \citep[also called `survival stacking',][]{Craig2025}.
+Google AutoML Tables, Amazon SageMaker Autopilot and Azure ML can perform different preprocessing steps, but they are not always tailored to survival analysis and these are all proprietary tools \citep{nayak_sagemaker_2024}.
+Big ML, which performs decision tree-based optimisation, enables preprocessing but not survival analysis \citep{big_ml_features}.
+MLJAR and AutoGluon both use stack ensembling, and perform most of the preprocessing steps needed but do not support survival analysis \citep{mljar, autogluon_survival}.
+PyCaret can perform preprocessing for regression or classification, but cannot handle censored time-to-event data without external tools \citep{pysurvival}.
+H2O.ai can run Cox proportional hazards models \citep{h2o_cox} as a fixed model, but not via its AutoML interface as it requires advanced platforms for the same.

-However, some dedicated data cleaning solutions have been proposed. \cite{bilal2022} proposed Auto-Prep, an interactive Python-based tool that recommends data cleaning methods to the user based on application of candidate techniques and subsequent evaluation using simple classifiers or regression models.
-In a review of data preprocessing in AutoML (Section C) the authors highlight the capabilities, or lack thereof, of AutoML tools to perform data preprocessing and feature engineering without manual human intervention.
-Another Python package, Atlantic \cite{santos2023}, automates preprocessing steps including feature engineering and missing value imputation for supervised learning tasks.
+However, some dedicated data cleaning solutions have been proposed. \citet{bilal2022} proposed Auto-Prep, an interactive Python-based tool that recommends data cleaning methods to the user based on application of candidate techniques and subsequent evaluation using simple classifiers or regression models.
+In their accompanying review of data preprocessing in AutoML, \citet{bilal2022} highlight the widespread lack of capabilities among existing tools to perform data preprocessing and feature engineering without manual human intervention.
+Another Python package, Atlantic \citep{santos2023}, automates preprocessing steps including feature engineering and missing value imputation for supervised learning tasks.
 The framework identifies the best combination of steps based on evaluation using tree-based model ensembles.